Blazored/Home/README.md

 # Home
-The home repo for Blazored
+The home repo for Blazored, used to track issue which span across multiple projects in the collection.